sunyinqi0508/AQuery2/README.md

   2. Install Microsoft Visual Studio 2022 or later with **Desktop development with C++** selected.
   3. Clone AQuery repo from [Github](https://github.com/sunyinqi0508/AQuery2)
   4. Install python requirements with pip `python3 -m pip install -r requirements.txt`
-  5. Change the build driver from aquery_config.py to "MSBuild"
+  5. Change the build_driver variable in aquery_config.py to "MSBuild"
   6. The libraries and headers for Monetdb are already included in msc-plugins, however you can also choose to download them from [Monetdb Easy Setup](https://www.monetdb.org/easy-setup/) and put them in the same place.

 - For Winlibs (Recommended):
   - Download latest winlibs toolchain from the [official website](https://winlibs.com/)
   - Since winlibs is linked with native windows runtime libraries (UCRT or MSVCRT), it offers better interoperatibility with other libraries built with MSVC such as python and monetdb.
   - Other steps can be either the same as Visual Studio or Cygwin/Mingw (below) without ABI break.
+  - Copy or link `mingw64/libexec/gcc/<arch>/<version>/liblto-plugin.dll` to `mingw64/lib/bfd-plugins/` For Link time optimization support on gcc-ar and gcc-ranlib

 - For CygWin/MinGW:
    1. Install gcc and python3 using its **builtin package manager** instead of the one from python.org or windows store.
-(For Msys2, `pacman -S gcc python3`)
+(For Msys2, `pacman -S gcc python3`).
+Otherwise, ABI breakage may happen.
    2. Clone AQuery repo from Github
    3. Install python requirements
    4. The prebuilt binaries are included in ./lib directory.
 However, you could also rebuild them from [source](https://github.com/MonetDB/MonetDB).

 ### macOS
+- If you're using an arm-based mac (e.g. M1, M2 processors).
+Please go to the Application folder and right-click on the Terminal app, select 'Get Info' and ensure that the 'Open using Rosetta' option is unchecked.
+See the section below for more notes for arm-based macs.
 - Install a package manager such as [homebrew](https://brew.sh)
 - Install python3 and monetdb using homebrew `brew install python3 monetdb`
 - Install C++ compiler come with Xcode commandline tool by `xcode-select --install` or from homebrew